Origin of Pulsed Radio Emission from Magnetars: radiatively locked flow and two-stream instability

 where $r, \theta$ are the spherical coordinates and $B_r$ is the radial component of $\boldsymbol{B}$.
 As the drag force drives $v_+$ and $v_-$ toward the same value $v_*$, a parallel electric field $E_0$ must be generated to maintain the velocity separation $\delta v$ required by the electric current $j_0$.

 The two-fluid dynamics of the $e^{\pm}$ flow is described by

-where $\gamma_\pm$ is the Lorentz factor of positrons/electrons and $l$ is the length along a magnetic field line.
-The form of $F_{\rm{rad}}(\gamma)$ is derived in \cite{Beloborodov_2013} assuming thermal X-ray emission from the magnetar surface as the only source of radiation drag.
-The force is sensitive to surface temperature, $k_B T_{\rm s} \sim 0.5 \mathrm{keV}$, where $k_B$ is the Boltzmann constant.
-Combining Equation~(\ref{eq:pair_equation_of_motion}) and the definition of multiplicity, $\cal{M}$, one finds
+where $m_e$ is the electron mass, $\gamma_\pm$ is the Lorentz factor of positrons/electrons and $l$ is the length along a magnetic field line.
+Assuming thermal X-ray emission from the magnetar surface as the only source of radiation drag, the form of $F_{\rm{rad}}(\gamma)$ is derived in \cite{Beloborodov_2013},